Essentials List for Minimalist Living

 Furniture

-Kitchen table and chairs: Practically, the only essential pieces of furniture for your kitchen would be the kitchen tables and two to four chairs that come with it.
+Kitchen table and chairs: Practically, the only essential pieces of furniture for your kitchen are the kitchen table and two to four chairs that come with it.

 Basic Household items